Martin County coal slurry spill: Event

-The spill was exceeded in volume by the Kingston Fossil Plant coal fly ash slurry spill in 2008.
-Since this spill, the Mine Safety and Health Administration has made efforts to prevent this from happening in the future by implementing new slurry pond regulations.
-A few of MSHA's efforts include increasing training for staff, and requiring mining engineers to perform thorough investigations of mining impoundment areas.

-Furtiveness surrounding disaster
+Aftermath

 U.S. Secretary of Labor Elaine Chao, wife of Senator Mitch McConnell (R-Ky.), oversaw the Mine Safety and Health Administration (MSHA) at the time.
-In 2002, a federal penalty of $5,600 (equivalent to $ today) was levied against Massey Energy, and was subsequently paid.
+In 2002, a federal penalty of $5,600 (equivalent to $ today) was levied against Massey Energy and was subsequently paid.
 When the Bush administration came into power, they cut the investigation short, as Massey Energy was a generous contributor to the Republican Party.
-In addition, the Bush presidency aimed to expand energy production and resources in the US, and therefore relaxed regulations.
+In addition, the Bush presidency aimed to expand energy production and resources in the U.S., and therefore relaxed regulations.

-Whistleblowing
+Since the spill, MSHA made efforts to prevent this from happening in the future by implementing new slurry pond regulations.
+A few of MSHA's efforts include increasing training for staff, and requiring mining engineers to perform thorough investigations of mining impoundment areas.

 Jack Spadaro, a whistleblower who worked in natural resources and mining, was one of the lead investigators that looked into the spill.
 He reported evidence that showed the administration and the engineers who were to be looking out for the best interests of people were aware of another spill in the same area from 1994 on, but they had never released the information to the public and had instead covered it up.
 Specifically, Spadaro argued that the Bush administration was covering up the Martin County spill.
 Spadaro complained that the new administration had given lucrative contracts for work at the National Mine Health and Safety Academy to friends, and that the MSHA was divided into 186 smaller contracts.
 The MSHA denied the accusations.
 On June 4, 2003, government agents began sifting through Spadaro's documents in his office.
 He was locked out and placed on involuntary administrative leave.
-Eventually the investigation was closed and Spadaro's evidence was discarded.
+Eventually the investigation was closed, and Spadaro's evidence was discarded.

-References in popular culture
+Documentary

-In 2005 Appalshop filmmaker Robert Salyer released a documentary entitled Sludge, chronicling the continuing story of the Martin County disaster, the resulting federal investigation, and the looming threat of coal slurry ponds throughout the coalfield region.
+In 2005, Appalshop filmmaker Robert Salyer released a documentary entitled Sludge, chronicling the continuing story of the Martin County disaster, the resulting federal investigation, and the looming threat of coal slurry ponds throughout the coalfield region.
 In the wake of the Kingston Fossil Plant coal fly ash slurry spill, Appalshop provided a web stream of Sludge for a limited time.